dipy/dipy/doc/index.rst

 Highlights
 **********

-**DIPY 0.14.0** is now available.
+**DIPY 0.15.0** is now available.
 New features include:

-- RecoBundles: anatomically relevant segmentation of bundles
-- New super fast clustering algorithm: QuickBundlesX
-- New tracking algorithm: Particle Filtering Tracking.
+- New Reconstruction Model: Qtau MRI.
-- New tracking algorithm: Probabilistic Residual Bootstrap Tracking.
-- Integration of the Streamlines API for reading, saving and processing tractograms.
-- Fiber ORientation Estimated using Continuous Axially Symmetric Tensors (Forecast).
 - New command line interfaces.
-- Deprecated fvtk (old visualization framework).
-- A range of new visualization improvements.
+- New continuous integration with AppVeyor CI.
+- Streamlines API now used almost everywhere.
+- Compatibility with python 3.7.
+- Many tutorials added or updated (5 New).
 - Large documentation update.
+- Split visualization module to a new library: FURY.
+- Number of fixes, issues closed (287), merged 93 pull requests.

 See :ref:`Older Highlights <old_highlights>`.